tamotam-com/tamotam-app/README.md

 That's because we believe Social Media affects us mentally, such as Anxiety, Depression, Fear Of Missing Out (FOMO), Fear of Speaking Up, Isolation, and more.

 Look what's happening around you in a Real.
 Offline.
 Social Life.
-Contribute to that idea by adding your events.
+Contribute to that idea by adding your events (login or registration required).

 ### Note